-Teaser 5 best new synthesizers
+The 5 best new hardware synthesizers this year – so far

 Will there EVER be enough hardware synthesizers to choose from?
 Well, not for me.
 And the bonanza of new products fortunately continues – 2016 is already looking to be a good year.
 Not too long ago, this instrument category seemed to be fading into the sunset – more or less replaced by software.
 Or so it seemed.
 Only rare vintage analog synths were still perceived as “cool”.
 Then, smaller companies like Moog, Doepfer, Dave Smith Instruments or Arturia took it upon themselves to bring back the pleasures of true analog sound.
 Now, there is a string of new instruments for synthesizer enthusiasts – including Korg and Roland, who are helping to further this “honourable cause”.
 Including some retro-surprises: We have seen the reintroduction of the legendary Korg MS-20, the Arp Odyssey and Sequential Circuits with their Prophet 6 (the updated Prophet 5 reincarnation).
 Fortunately, manufacturers aren’t solely rely on the achievements of the past.
 Some also try to push the envelope with new ideas and features.
 Here is a list of my picks for 2016 so far: